 Remember when you were in high school and you took a variety of classes that gave you enough knowledge to go out into the world and earn a living at age 18?
 That’s sort of what yoga teacher training (YTT) is.
 It’s the basis and foundation for a lifetime of knowledge you can apply and use as a yoga teacher, both for your own practice and for life.

-Post-graduation, you can choose to continue your education, jump right into the teaching world, or take a completely different path all together—utilizing the knowledge you’ve gained in everyday life.
+Post-graduation, you can choose to continue your education, jump right into teaching, or take a different path all together—utilizing the knowledge you’ve gained in everyday life.

-Most training requires a certain amount of hours for a specific set of curriculum including anatomy, asana, philosophy, and dharma, which qualify you in becoming a teacher of yoga.
+Most training requires a certain amount of hours for a specific set of curriculum including anatomy, asana, philosophy, and dharma, which qualify you in becoming a yoga teacher.

-Whether you want to become an international yoga teacher by connecting with people around the world or want to simply deepen your own knowledge of yoga, both intentions are great reasons to attend YTT.
+Whether you want to become an international yoga teacher by connecting with people around the world or want to simply deepen your own knowledge of yoga, both intentions are great reasons to attend yoga teacher training.
 On a personal level, you will benefit greatly—if your inner voice calls for you to share your knowledge and inspiration, then consider teaching yoga your calling.

-Consider these variables when choosing a YTT, including the length, location, style, teacher, and most importantly, intentions for taking the training.
+Consider these variables when choosing a yoga teacher training including the length, location, style, teacher, and most importantly, intentions for taking yoga teacher training.

 Most training runs over the course of seven to eight weekends for around six months to a year.
-This is my favorite educational experience because it allows me to absorb and apply the information without feeling overloaded with content.
+This is many people's favorite educational experience because it allows you to absorb and apply the information without feeling overloaded with content.

 In addition, you can create strong bonds with fellow teacher trainees as you grow and learn together.
 Think week-long summer camp acquaintances versus high school life-time friends.

-The style and the teacher are two important connections I encourage all inquiring trainees to consider when choosing a training program.
+The style and the teacher are two important connections that all inquiring trainees shoulder consider when choosing a training program.